Chapter 12Testing, evaluation, and trace discipline

 In high-volume systems, full tracing every session is impractical.
 The right architectural pattern is:

 Retention by event class is a useful refinement.
-Governance events (validator pass/fail, policy decisions, approvals) often have compliance retention requirements measured in years.
+Governance events (validator pass or fail, policy decisions, approvals) often have compliance retention requirements measured in years.
 Routine operational events (cost ticks, tool invocations) may have retention measured in weeks.
 A trace store that supports per-class retention reduces storage cost while preserving the data that matters for audit.

 4. Replay capability